ChainXim-Team/ChainXim/simulation-example.en.md

 * q_ave = 3

-* Network parameters: identical to that of honest mining
+* Network parameters: avg_tp_change_interval=30 in TopologyNetwork, the rest are identical to that of honest mining

 * Attack parameters: Ng=3, N=1